jewettaij/visfd/README.md

 ### Development Status: *alpha*

+As of 2023, development on this software has been postponed.
-Program names, command line arguments, file names, and function names (in the API) may change in the future.
+If I have time to work on it again, some program names, command line arguments, file names, and function names (in the API) may be altered in the future.
-Automated testing was added,
-however as of 2020-12-15, some commits still (temporarily) break everything.
-(...because I'm too lazy to use branch & merge.
- This usually gets fixed within 24 hours.
- If the build is failing, choose a previous commit.)

-### Development Timeline

-The most important features of this software are tested and working.
-We hope to submit a paper on this software in 2022.

 ## Installation